pkt-cash/pkt-docs/docs/mining/index.md

 From here, the power output of the power multiplier of the optimal announcement set halves for each doubling of the announcement difficulty, making the optimal difficulty `2`.

+## FAQ for ANN Miners
+### What does overflow mean?
+When the ann handler receives an announcement, it puts it into a queue, when the queue fills up it responds overflow immediately.
+The queue can become long, so you may receive "operation timed out" you're still being paid, when you receive "overflow" you are not being paid.

+Unfortunately, you may also receive "operation timed out" because the handler is unresponsive, it's not obvious which is the reason from looking at the logs.

+For example, what you will see in the AnnMiner Logs:

+    1618394538 INFO annmine.rs:519 467 Ke/s   28.56Mb/s   overflow: [0, 0, 3072, 0]      uploading: [0, 0, 17632, 0]                 accept/reject: [26932/0, 0/0, 4856/0, 796/0]                    - goodrate: [100%, 100%, 61%, 100%]

+*     467 Ke/s
+467 kilo-encryptions (thousands of encryptions) per second of mining power.
+*     28.56Mb/s
+Total upload bandwidth (to all pools - combined)
+*     overflow: [0, 0, 3072, 0]
+Overflowed the internal queue of the ann miner, before it was even able to upload to the pool, one number for each pool you're mining to.
+*     3072
+Number of anns which are not uploaded to pool #3.
+*     uploading [0, 0, 17632, 0]
+Number of anns currently in-flight in active http requests, again 3rd pool is a problem, others are doing well (in this example).
+*     accept/reject [26932/0, 0/0, 4856/0, 796/0]
+Anns accepted/rejected by each pool, these numbers are based on the previous 10 seconds, pool #2 is giving a zero accepted which might be an issue, keep watching the next message 10 seconds later for another update.
+*     goodrate [100%, 100%, 61%, 100%]
+Goodrate = number of anns accepted divided by number of anns produced.